jing0703/Python_API_and_Dashboard/README.md

 To accomplish this, I utilized OpenWeatherMap, citipy library, Matplotlib and Pandas to visualize the weather of 500+ cities across the world of varying distance from the equator.

-Ruby on Rails was used to deploy the application to Heroku.
+Ruby on Rails was used to deploy the application to Heroku and bootstrap theme was used to customize the website.

 ## Summary